Our goal is to provide useful and clear marine weather knowledge for safety and strategy.

 I’ve had the pleasure of working with mariners ranging from weather-sensitive offshore oil and gas companies, 100s of cruisers sailing around the world, to high-performance racing teams, including the US Olympic Sailing Team.
 My goal with each client is the same: become a more strategic and knowledgeable sailor through practical and actionable weather knowledge.

-I’m so grateful to be able to help sailors like you truly succeed in your goals, and help build a community of like-minded mariners.
+I’m excited and humbled to be able to help sailors like you succeed in your goals, and help build a community of like-minded mariners.

 There are so many ways you can dive deeper into the world of weather - and I’m here to guide you through it.
 Let's get started together.